-Testing for the presence of Salmonella was carried out using VIDAS®SPT which is an automated qualitative test for the detection of Salmonella in animal faecal- and environmental samples from the primary production stage and based on a novel recombinant phage protein-based technology.
+Testing for the presence of Salmonella was carried out using VIDAS®SPT, which is an automated qualitative ELISA test for the detection of Salmonella in animal faecal- and environmental samples from the primary production stage and based on a novel recombinant phage protein-based technology.
+The method is validated according to ISO 16140.